rowenarono95/Quotes/README.md

     * **git clone https://github.com/atembamanu/iQuotes.git**
 *   The repo comes in a zipped or compressed format.
 Extract to your prefered location and open it.

-* now open the directory created with your favorite IDE. if Atom just type **.atom** if VSCode type **.code** .
+* now open the directory created with your favorite IDE. if VSCode type **.code** .
 This will lauch the editor with the project setup,

 * Now feel free to hack around the project.